Catholic University of Portugal: School of Arts

 Founded in 1996, the School of Arts of Catholic University of Portugal is based in the city of Porto.

 Currently the School of Arts of the Porto Regional Centre offers degrees dedicated to Conservation and Restoration, Cinema, and Sound and Image; master's degrees in Cinema, Sound and Image, Conservation and Restoration of Cultural Assets, Photography, Management of Creative Industries, Music Education; and doctorates dedicated to Science, Technology and Art, Conservation and Restoration of Cultural Assets, and Heritage Studies.

 The School of Arts also offers Post-Graduate programmes in Curatorship, Study and Documentation of Contemporary Art, and Sacred Music, as well as free courses in various areas.

 The School of Arts has three research centres: Digital Creativity Centre, Centre for Conservation and Restoration, and Centre for Research and Technology of Arts.

 Braga Regional Centre

 The Braga Regional Centre of the Catholic University of Portugal integrates the buildings of the Camões Campus (owned by the UCP), the Praça da Faculdade (owned by Companhia de Jesus), and Rua de Santa Margarida (owned by the archdiocese of Braga).
 The Camões Campus, located on Rua de Camões, comprises the buildings of the Central Services of the Regional Centre, the School Services and facilities for the teaching service of the Faculties, as well as the parking lot and the Miradouro do Sagrado Coração de Jesus (Braga's tourist point).

-The Braga Regional Centre is composed by the following Faculties:
+The Braga Regional Centre is composed by the Faculty of Philosophy and Social Sciences and by the Faculty of Theology.